hmrc/home-office-immigration-status-stubs/README.md

 ## Dynamic Stubbing
 This stub has dynamic stubbing functionality which allows the user to test certain product types and immigration statuses without having to add new data to the stub.

+To do this, the document number or NINO will be entered as a special value, the dynamic stub identifier **(see below)** containing the product type, immigration status and whether the most recent status has expired.

-The product type and immigration status entered will be returned as both the current status and the previous status to allow testing of all content for this combination.
+The product type and immigration status entered will be returned as both the current status and the previous status (with the current state expired if specified) which is useful for certain tests.

 ### Dynamic stub identifier
 The dynamic identifier should be constructed using the following pattern: